KenKundert/nestedtext/doc/alternatives.rst

 1. ``on`` key was inappropriately converted to ``true``.
 2. Python version ``3.10`` was inappropriately converted to ``3.1``.
-3. The multiline strings were converted to an even more obscure format.
+3. Blank lines were added to the multiline string and it was converted to another format.
 4. Indentation is not an accurate reflection of nesting (notice that ``python-version`` and ``- 3.6`` have the same indentation, but ``- 3.6`` is contained inside ``python-version``).